alimawla69/discord-usernames-checker/README.md

 - Sinple logger
 - Auto saver for hits username in `hits.txt`
 - Auto saver for taken usernames in `taken.txt`
-- Simple to use just run put proxies and run `start.bat`
+- Simple to use just put proxies and run `start.bat`

 # REQUIREMENTS
 ## proxies if you didn't use good proxies the code will not work
-you get free 10 proxies every user sign-up in `https://www.webshare.io/`
+you get free 10 proxies every user sign-up in https://www.webshare.io/

 ### Setup
 * Clone this repository to your computer or download using this command.